mericunv/kmk_keeb_pico/README.md

 The Case: 3D printing the case is your best bet.
 You could also get a metal or a wooden case but it might get too expensive.

 The plate: This is where things get a little more complicated.
 First go to https://www.keyboard-layout-editor.com.
 The website is pretty intuitive.
 You don't need to label the keys as this is only for the layout.
 Build the layout you want and it should give you a .svg file.
 Once you have the file go to builder.swillkb.com.
 Choose raw file.
-Switch Type: MX \n
+Switch Type: MX

-Stabilizer Type : “Cherry + Costar” \n
+Stabilizer Type : “Cherry + Costar”

-Case Type: “Sandwich” \n
+Case Type: “Sandwich”

 Mount Holes: 8 (unless you want more/less), 2.1mm diameter

-Width Padding: 6 mm (Sets the border of the keyboard, 6 mm is a safe bet but you could go more if you want) Height Padding: 6 mm
+Width Padding: 6 mm (Sets the border of the keyboard, 6 mm is a safe bet but you could go more if you want)

+Height Padding: 6 mm

 Plate Corners: 2 mm (Rounds the corners)

 Kerf: 0.15mm

 After you enter these settings you click CAD output and choose .svg file.
 You should be able to upload this to a metal cutting service and have it delivered.
 I would recommend aluminum as it durable and lightweight.